 Some amazing examples to follow

 For women who are interested in taking up photography as a profession, there is little reason to despair as many women have forged their path to becoming dominant professionals in the industry.
 Barbara Davidson won the 2014 Pulitzer Prize along with the POYi Newspaper Photographer of the Year award and has been a major influence in putting eyes on the ground when it comes to the Los Angeles gang violence scene.
 Gillian Laub is another big name to join the fray, with her amazing works on the Israel-Palestine conflict as well as the wonderful pieces she’s shot during her examination of southern culture in the USA.

-Closer to home, South African photographer, Zanele Muholi challenges perceptions of black female sexualities and genders with contemporary photography that graces the walls many renowned art galleries around the world.
+Closer to home, South African photographer, Zanele Muholi challenges perceptions of black female sexualities and genders with contemporary photography that graces the walls of many renowned art galleries around the world.